Anoka-Ramsey Community College

 Subsection ii.
 Senators shall consist of students who meet the requirements set in Section B below.
 All Senators present or proxied at a meeting of the CSS shall have 1 vote.

 Subsection iii.
-Senators-at-Large shall consist of students interested in involvement who do not otherwise meet the attendance requirements of a voting Senator.
+Senators-at-Large shall consist of students interested in involvement who do not otherwise meet the attendance requirements (defined in Section D Subsection i) of a voting Senator.

 Section B. Minimum qualifications:

 Subsection ii.
-Membership is open to currently enrolled students, with no less than one (1) credit, who maintain a minimum cumulative GPA of 2.0
+Membership is open to currently enrolled ARCC tuition and fee-paying students (including PSEO students), with no less than one (1) credit, who maintain a minimum cumulative GPA of 2.0

 Subsection iii.
 Students interested in membership must attend two (2) consecutive CSS meetings and submit an application form that includes a signed waiver granting permission for the CSS Advisor to verify eligibility as described in Subsection ii.

 Subsection iv.
-Must be inducted by a simple majority vote.
+Must be inducted by a simple majority vote at their third consecutive meeting.

 Section C. The responsibilities of members are to include: